morsimha/Go-code-breaker-game/README.md

 2. Players take turns guessing the code (or continuously guess in single-player mode)

+3. **Time Challenge**: Each player has 30 seconds to make a guess
+   - In multiplayer: Timeout results in forfeited turn
+   - In single-player: Timeout prompts the player to try again

-3. When a player guesses correctly:
+4. When a player guesses correctly:
    - The game announces the winner
    - Shows the total number of guesses made
    - Asks if players want to play again

-4. Players can exit any time by typing "exit"
+5. Players can exit any time by typing "exit"

 ---